 Learn more about our bachelor's degrees in psychology.

-- child clinical
+- clinical child

-In addition, students in any of our doctoral programs can earn a concentration in developmental cognitive neuroscience
+In addition, students in any of our doctoral programs can earn a concentration in developmental cognitive neuroscience.

 A strength of our department is that each of our specialty areas includes a substantial number of faculty whose interests overlap and complement those of faculty in the other areas.
 Many of our students work with multiple mentors and with faculty advisers outside their specific area.

-Learn more about our graduate program.
+Learn more about our graduate programs.